-Having a seasoned defense attorney like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
-At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sex crimes and felony cases.
+Having a seasoned defense attorney, like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
+At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sexual assault cases and criminal sexual conduct cases.

-- 750.520g assault with intent to commit criminal sexual conduct involving sexual contact or penetration are among the most common sex offenses in Michigan.
+- 520g assault with intent to commit criminal sexual conduct involving sexual contact or sexual penetration are among the most common sex offenses in Michigan.
 For the offender to be convicted, however, the prosecution must prove every element of your case, including:

 - That the accused person assaulted the alleged victim.
 Simply put, the prosecutor must present evidence to suggest that there was the use of force, coercion, physical violence, or weapons, and;